Prepare to be dwarfed by the magnitude of the cliff-line and offshore stacks. The sheer scale of natural sculpting evident at this site is humbling.

 In local vernacular, Gog and Magog are the names given to the two offshore stacks that may be viewed from both the viewing platform and (tide and sea permitting) from beach level.
 These are not considered part of the 12 Apostles.
 The steps were carved into the cliff by local settler Hugh Gibson who worked on traditional access used by the original Kirrae Whurrong inhabitants.

 Location: Great Ocean Road, Princetown (5 km west of Princetown township)

-Download your Free Map of Port Campbell National Park walking tracks
+Download a copy of the Port Campbell National Park walking tracks map

 Visitors are advised it is illegal to park on the Great Ocean Road (or any road) adjacent to a solid yellow line.

 You can now park your car at the 12 Apostles and walk to Gibson Steps via a 1.1km section of the Great Ocean Walk.
 The walk departs from the back of the kiosk at the 12 Apostles and safely underpasses the Great Ocean Road near the Gibson Steps viewing platform and beach access.

 Distance: 2.2 km return to clifftop viewing area